 In the event of a change in control of the Company, each outstanding award will be treated as the Board of Directors determines, including, without limitation, that each award be assumed or an equivalent option or right substituted by the successor corporation.
+The vesting of awards that are unvested at the time of a change in control does not automatically accelerate.
 The Board of Directors will generally not be required to treat all awards, all awards held by a participant, or all awards of the same type, similarly in the transaction.
 Upon the occurrence of a liquidation or dissolution of the Company, except to the extent specifically provided otherwise in the restricted stock or restricted stock unit award agreement or any other agreement between a participant and the Company, all restrictions and conditions on all restricted stock and restricted stock unit awards then outstanding will automatically be deemed terminated or satisfied.

-Amendment and Termination
+Amendment and Termination; Forfeiture Events